 Out of all the guesses, I really liked the thought process of Zsombor.
 He said:

 My first thought was some kind of skin care product, but the further description is more fitting for a fashion item.
-Then your customer is ‘opinionated’ which makes me think that you need balls to wear this item or that it is not very common piece.
+Then your customer is “opinionated” which makes me think that you need balls to wear this item or that it is not very common piece.
 I would say these are bow ties.
 It checks out on most of your points.

-Bow ties definitely fit the majority of the criteria I listed.
+Bow-ties definitely fit the majority of the criteria I listed.
 The margins on bow ties are fantastic and with a little practice and effort, you can make them yourself to get started.
 Your startup costs would be a few hundred dollars max to get past the proof of concept stage and I think it would be a really fun brand to build.

-Zsombor was on the right track though.
-My selected product and niche is in the men’s fashion/accessory category, and to a certain extent, takes a bit of confidence and balls to wear.
+Zsombor was on the right track, though.
+My selected product and niche is in the men’s fashion/accessory category and, to a certain extent, takes a bit of confidence and balls to wear.
 So what is my product?

 It’s not just casual office environments that are pushing the bold sock trend.
-If you work corporate, much of your attire can become standard and dictated by dress code, but socks usually aren’t covered.
+If you work corporate, much of your attire can become standard and dictated by the dress code, but socks usually aren’t covered.
 They are one piece of clothing that still allows for personality and expression.

-If you live in a major city and haven’t noticed the trend for bold, colourful and fun socks you might be walking around blind.
+If you live in a major city and haven’t noticed the trend for bold, colorful and fun socks you might be walking around blind.
 Walk around downtown, or into any agency or startup and you’ll quickly spot the trend.
-According to the Wall Street Journal article:

 Driven in part by the bold new offerings, sales of socks for men and women have been rising.
 Sock sales rose 5.6% to $4.22 billion for the 12-month period ended April 2013, according to NPD Group.
 Men in particular are rushing to buy the colorful, patterned socks offered by specialty stores.
 Sales of men’s socks at specialty stores soared 39% in 2012.